Text message marketing is the next frontier of pastoral leadership.

 Sometimes, the thing that works best for you also works best for them.

 You have to accept the serendipitous possibility that what you want is also what they want.

-The idea that people don’t want you to text them is folk lore.
+The idea that people don’t want you to texting them is folklore.

 As long as your text messaging marketing strategy is elegant and essential, your members want you to text them.

-Text message marketing enables you to reply to each person who sends you a text message.
+Text marketing enables you to reply to each person who sends you a text back.

 This means that, unlike email, you don’t have to spend a week going back-and-forth with someone until you figure out what’s going on.

-Mass marketing email often doesn’t enable you to interact with individuals in a way that helps them.
+Mass email often doesn’t enable you to interact with individuals in a way that helps them.

 More than that, people know that mass emails often come from a generic address and do not offer the promise of real support.

-But text message marketing gives people a sense of individual support that invites them to respond, and keeps the information in the forefront of their minds.
+But text marketing—even mass text messaging—gives people a sense of individual support that invites them to respond, and keeps the information in the forefront of their minds.